bsaygili/auto_expertise_report/README.md

 - Replace placeholder images (e.g. arac-sol.png) with your own vehicle diagrams.
 - Inject real-time data from your backend or database into the PHP variables.
 - Extend with new report types by duplicating and modifying existing templates.

-LicenseMIT — free to use, modify, and distribute.